SebastianBocquet/pygtc/docs/installation.rst

 Running tests
 ~~~~~~~~~~~~~
-For tests to *for sure* run properly, you'll want to have matplotlib v2 or
+For tests to *for sure* run properly, you'll want to have matplotlib >= 3
-greater installed and be working on python >= 3.6.
-Additionally you'll need to
+installed and be working on python >= 3.6.
+Additionally you'll need to ensure
-ensure that you are using freetype 2.9.1.
-You'll need ``pytest`` and
+that you are using freetype 2.9.1.
+You'll need ``pytest`` and ``pytest-mpl``
-``pytest-mpl`` installed to run the tests, although pygtc functions fine
+installed to run the tests, although pygtc functions fine without them.
+You
-without them.
-You also should have the Arial font installed, as that is pygtc's
+also should have the Arial font installed, as that is pygtc's default font and
-default font and tests will "fail" if matplotlib falls back on Deja Vu
+tests will "fail" if matplotlib falls back on Deja Vu Sans (even though the
-Sans (even though the images produced might look perfectly fine).
-Test base
+images produced might look perfectly fine).
+Test base images were produced on
-images were produced on Windows 10 using the ``Agg`` backend and if you are on
+Windows 10 using the ``Agg`` backend and if you are on another system there is
-another system there is no guarantee that you will get a pixel-perfect copy of
+no guarantee that you will get a pixel-perfect copy of what the Agg backend
-what the Agg backend produces.
-However, the images produced by the tests should
+produces.
+However, the images produced by the tests should still look great!
-still look great!
-They are saved to a folder called ``result_images`` in
+They are saved to a folder called ``result_images`` in whatever directory you
-whatever directory you ran the tests from.
+ran the tests from.

 To run the test suite, use the pytest utility from within the pygtc package
 directory::